Extended Stochastic Block Models with Application to Criminal Networks: Simulation Studies

-To further clarify the magnitude of the improvements provided by the \textsc{esbm}, Table~\ref{tab_3} compares performance of \textsc{gn} prior --- which proved the more accurate in Table~\ref{tab_2} --- with the results obtained under the state--of--the--art alternatives \citep{von2007,blondel_2008,amini2013} discussed in Section~\ref{sec_1.2}.
+To further clarify the magnitude of the improvements provided by the \textsc{esbm}, Table~\ref{tab_3} compares the performance of \textsc{gn} prior --- which proved the more accurate in Table~\ref{tab_2} --- with the results obtained under the state-of-the-art alternatives \citep{von2007,blondel_2008,amini2013,zhang2016,come2021} discussed in Section~\ref{sec_1.2}.
+Since most of these competitors are non-Bayesian and only provide a point estimate $\hat{\bz}$ of $\bz$, Table~\ref{tab_3} focuses on measures of accuracy in point estimation to facilitate comparison among the different methods.
 In estimating $H$ under spectral clustering, we consider a variety of model selection criteria available in the \texttt{R} library \texttt{randnet}, and set $\hat{H}$ equal to the median of the values of $H$ estimated under the different strategies.
-These include the Beth--Hessian solution from \citet{le2015}, the likelihood ratio strategy by \citet{wang2017}, and the cross--validation methods developed in \citet{chen2018} and \citet{li2020network}.
-Unlike for \textsc{esbm} with \textsc{gn} prior, these model--selection strategies display a tendency to systematically under--estimate the true number of non--empty groups, thus leading to reduced accuracy in learning the true partition and the exact edge probabilities, under spectral clustering.
-This accuracy reduction is also observed for the Louvain algorithm, especially in scenarios 2--3, due to the inability to account for complex block structures.
+These include the Beth-Hessian solution from \citet{le2015}, the likelihood ratio strategy by \citet{wang2017}, and the cross-validation methods developed in \citet{chen2018} and \citet{li2020network}.
+This estimate for $H$ is also used as a sensible starting value to initialize the greedy clustering algorithm for \textsc{sbm} and \textsc{dc}--\textsc{sbm} in the \texttt{R} library \texttt{greed} \citep{come2021}.
+As shown in the \texttt{R} manual of the \texttt{greed} library, this strategy estimates $\bz$ under a Dirichlet-multinomial prior for the group membership indicators.
+Hence, to make results comparable with the proposed \textsc{esbm} class, we set the Dirichlet hyperparameter in \texttt{greed} equal to $3.5/50$, as done for the \textsc{dm} prior under \textsc{esbm}.
+Among the available methods that leverage attribute information, we consider the community detection algorithm proposed by \citet{zhang2016}, under different default values for the tuning parameters and setting, again, $H=\hat{H}$.
+This strategy has been shown in \citet{zhang2016} to yield improved empirical performance relative to other powerful attribute-assisted solutions, thereby providing a suitable benchmark competitor.